mkolek1015/A17_ExerciseTracker/README.md

+  # Title
- ## Fitness Tracker
+  ## Progressive Buget Tracker

   ## Description
-  Allows the user to track a workout.
-Various attributes of the workout can be stored.
-The workouts are saved in a Mongo database.
+  PWS budget tracker app that allows user to add expenses and deposits to their budget with or without a connection.
+This application was built with NodeJS, Express, and MongoDB/Mongoose.

   # Table of Contents
   *  Installation